lipschultz/bree/README.md

 See the API docs for more details on the parameters.

 Matches are instances of the `MatchedRegionInImage` class, which inherits from the `RegionInImage` class where most of the methods are defined.
-Three properties that might be useful are:
+Properties that might be useful are:

 * `region` -- an instance of the `Region` class, the bounding box where the search needle was found This might not be very useful if the text starts towards the end of one line and ends around the beginning of another.
+* `parent_image` -- a reference to the image that this object is just a region of
 * `confidence` -- confidence in the match (0 = no confidence in match, 1.0 = complete confidence in match)
 * `needle` -- the search needle the match corresponds to, which is useful when searching for multiple needles at once